christopher5106/christopher5106.github.io/_posts/2019-06-23-torch-uint8-is-numpy_bool.markdown

          [0, 1, 2, 3, 4]]])
 ```

 The funny thing in deep learning frameworks is that they are only partly based on Numpy convention... with lot's of subtle differences.
-One might say we do not speak of arrays, but tensors...
+The philosopher might say we do not speak of arrays, but tensors...

 **Sad news**